JonLaliberte/easypost-ios/README.md

 easypost-ios
 ============

-Simple implementation of the EasyPost API for iOS.
-Generate postage easily.
+Simple implementation of the EasyPost API for OS X using Objective-C. Generate postage easily.
+Forked from easypost-ios by Ruben Nieves

 Install